 - Create the succession plan.
 Identify who will take control of the company when you retire or pass away.
 You will need to select managers as well as owners, and each of these has its own legal and financial implications.
 Answering these questions today will likely give your successor(s) ample time to prepare for the anticipated responsibilities.
 For example, if you decide your child is the best fit, you can now spend more time training them for the role and teaching them everything you know.

 - Outline the steps for the transition.
 How exactly will you transfer your business to your successors?
 Will it be through purchase or as a gift/inheritance?
 What is the timeline for this process?
 You may want to transfer responsibilities in a step-by-step manner rather than all at once.

 - Establish a business-specific estate plan.
 Like you would with any estate, you will most likely want to consider how to avoid excessive taxes and the hassle of probate.
 For business owners, certain types of trusts may benefit you more than others.
 Seek qualified legal counsel to help you develop an estate plan that will protect your business and family’s future generations.

 You may run into unexpected obstacles, so taking these proactive measures as soon as possible is vital.
 If you handle these issues sooner rather than later, your family will experience a more efficient and stress-free transition.

 Contact Our New York City Lawyer for Personalized Support

 Your family business is likely of incomparable importance to you, so you may need to consider obtaining additional legal support to ensure you leave no stone unturned.
-At the Law Office of Robert J. Maher, PC, our lawyer has the foresight, experience, and attention to detail you need to best protect what you value most.
+At the Law Office of Robert J. Maher, PC, our estate planning lawyer has the foresight, experience, and attention to detail you need to best protect what you value most.
 Together, we will systematically prepare your family business for the future and pave the way for its continued success.

 Call the Law Office of Robert J. Maher, PC at (646) 681-1977 today to schedule your initial consultation.